Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 We don’t seek wisdom or ask for advice-

-No one is born with the wisdom, insight and information they need to be truly successful in life.
+No one is born with the wisdom, insight and the information they need to be truly successful in life.
 God helps us to become well-informed and wise by providing us with friends, family members, authors and various experts who have studied and experienced things we have not (Proverbs 20:18).
 Being too stubborn, stupid or prideful to ask for advice when we clearly need it will limit our spiritual growth as well as our emotional and intellectual growth (Proverbs 12:1, Proverbs 12:15, Proverbs 19:20).

 We give all the wrong people too much influence in our lives-